fiber laser

 Material: Wood, Organic Materials, Plastic, Textile, Glass

-The CO2 laser, also known as a gas laser or carbon dioxide laser, is an infrared laser with the longest wavelength.
-CO2 lasers are frequently used for marking products and packaging in the pharmaceutical and food industries.
+The CO₂ laser, also known as a gas laser or carbon dioxide laser, is an infrared laser with the longest wavelength.
+The CO₂ laser is frequently used for marking products and packaging in the pharmaceutical and food industries.

 UV Laser